September 3, 2019

 Touching base with agents frequently to provide feedback is the best way to avoid mistakes turning into bad habits.
 Open communication also allows employees to ask other questions and provides a great opportunity for supervisors to ask for agent feedback.

 For those contact centers that do not employ some form of automated feedback, trying to touch every agent can be an impossible task.
 Companies that use gamification can easily provide feedback on performance and goal attainment on a continual basis.
 Leaderboards throughout the facility can also provide feedback on how they are doing compared to others.
 According to findings of a survey conducted by Toister Performance Solutions, not incorporating display boards can have a negative impact on burnout.
 The survey revealed that agents at high risk for call center burnout were 63% less likely to have metric displays in their office.

 In addition to displays that everyone can see, contact center solutions can provide personalized dashboards on each agent’s desktop.
 Of course, automated feedback is not meant to be a substitute for one-on-one feedback and coaching, but it does help to provide frequent feedback to complement these sessions.
 Tracking and rewards for agents and supervisors for participating in coaching sessions can also help encourage agents and managers to talk more often.

 5. Lack of recognition and reward

 Agents want to be recognized and rewarded for hard work and improved performance.
 When they are not recognized, they become demotivated and dissatisfied with their job.
-This can lead to burnout and can ultimately cause agents to leave the company.
+This can lead to call center burnout and can ultimately cause agents to leave the company.

 Gamification is great at recognizing and rewarding milestones and progress toward performance metric attainment.
 Leaderboards also help.
 They allow agents to know when a peer has achieved a specific goal so that they can provide them with kudos and encouragement to keep going.
 This enhances motivation, builds morale and a sense of community.